Emergency Child Custody Order Attorney in Chester County, PA

 Unlike other family law issues that can take months to be resolved, emergency custody can be decided swiftly.
 Courts will act fast to protect a child’s safety and well-being, and with serious criminal allegations, local police may become involved.
 On both sides of a case, speaking to an experienced family law attorney can prove invaluable.

 Our experienced Chester County family law attorney at the Law Offices of Sheryl R. Rentz, P.C. can provide the thorough legal representation you need during this difficult time in your life.
 Throughout her more than 25 years of experience, our lead attorney has worked closely with every client to understand the nature of their custody dispute and has expertly navigated the Chester County court system to assist clients with complex family law issues.
 We can discuss your case in a free consultation and break down the necessary steps to safeguard your family’s well-being.
-Call us today toll-free at (866) 290-9292 and get started on your case.
+Call us today at (610) 645-0100 and get started on your case.